Total Mortgage Arena: Mixed Martial Arts

-President Obama rally
+President Obama Rally

 On October 30, 2010, the President of the United States Barack Obama joined Democratic Party candidates, including former Stamford Mayor and candidate for Governor Dan Malloy, Attorney General Richard Blumenthal and Congressman Jim Himes at a "Moving America Forward Rally" at the Arena at Harbor Yard.

-Pro wrestling
+Professional Wrestling

-The 15th Anniversary of WWE Monday Night Raw special took place at the Arena at Harboryard on December 10, 2007.
+The 15th Anniversary of Monday Night Raw special took place from formerly known The Arena at Harbor Yard on December 10, 2007.

 On June 1, 2019, NXT TakeOver: XXV took place from now formerly known Webster Bank Arena.

 On February 23, 2022, All Elite Wrestling made its Connecticut debut and took place from now formerly known Webster Bank Arena.